 Tailoring the Benefits

-• Millennials & Gen Z: Full integration for maximum speed, accuracy, and patient engagement.
+- Millennials & Gen Z: Full real-world integration and microphone setup for maximum speed, accuracy, and patient engagement.

 Key Takeaways